ballerina-platform/ballerina-lang/README.md

 # Docerina

-Dockerina is the API documentation generator tool of the Ballerina language.
+Docerina is the API documentation generator tool of the Ballerina language.